 While the Monstera dubia is less common than the Monstera deliciosa and Monstera adansonii, its care is nearly identical.
-However, while all Monsteras enjoy climbing a totem or support, Monstera dubias require it in order to thrive.
-Since the leaves lie so flat, many indoor gardeners choose to mount their Monstera dubia on a plain plank of wood to show off this unique feature.
+However, while all Monsteras enjoy climbing a totem or support, Monstera dubias require that support in order to thrive.
+Because the leaves lie so flat, many indoor gardeners choose to mount their Monstera dubia on a plain plank of wood to show off this unique feature.

-Monstera dubias appreciate loose, moist but well-draining potting mixes with lots of organic matter.
+Monstera dubias grow well in loose, moist but well-draining potting mixes with lots of organic matter.
 A chunky soil mix designed for aroids is best for these tropical plants.
 This can be easily created at home by mixing together equal parts orchid bark, peat moss or coco coir, and perlite.
-This mixture is ideal for Monstera dubias as it is loose and rich in organic matter and will also retain the right amount of water without water logging the plant.
-Avoid using a plain soil mix for your Monstera dubia at all costs as it will likely be too dense and suffocate the roots of your plant.
+This mixture is ideal for Monstera dubia because it is loose and rich in organic matter and will retain the right amount of water without waterlogging the plant.
+Avoid using a regular potting soil for your Monstera dubia at all costs because it will likely be too dense and suffocate the root system.

-Water your Monstera dubia once the top couple of inches of the potting medium is dry, ensuring that you are watering well and allowing the excess water to drain from the pot.
-These monsteras can tolerate a little bit of neglect when it comes to water and they won’t die if the soil dries out completely every once in a while (especially during the winters), but in general try not to let them dry out too much.
+Water your Monstera dubia when the top few inches of the potting medium is dry.
+Ensure that you are watering well and allowing the excess water to drain from the pot.
+These monsteras can tolerate a little bit of neglect when it comes to water and they won’t die if the soil dries out completely every once in a while (especially during the winter), but in general, do not let them dry out too often.

 Temperature and Humidity

 Monstera dubias are native to tropical rainforests, which means they thrive in warm, humid environments.
-Generally, typical household temperatures and humidity levels are fine for these plants; just ensure that you don’t place your Monstera dubia near a drafty window or heating/cooling vent.
+Generally, typical household temperatures and humidity levels are fine for these plants; just ensure that you don’t place your Monstera dubia near a drafty window or heating or cooling vents.

-If your house is unusually dry, you may need to provide your Monstera dubia with additional humidity.
+If your house is unusually dry, you might need to provide your Monstera dubia with additional humidity.
 Leaves curling off the totem or developing crispy edges are both indications that your plant needs more humidity.
-Placing a pebble tray under the plant or a humidifier nearby are both great options.
+Placing a pebble tray filled with water under the plant or a humidifier nearby are both great options.

 These aroids are considered medium feeders and appreciate regular fertilizing.
 Use a common slow-release fertilizer three times a year and a low-strength balanced fertilizer once a month during the growing period to help encourage strong growth.